-Thermistor TH2 senses the temperature of the output bus, and TH1 reads the temperature of the first primary of output transformer TI.
-These normally have a resistance of 10 K ohms at room temperature, and lower values as the temperature increases.
+Thermistor TH1 senses the temperature of the output bus.
+This normally has a resistance of 10 K ohms at room temperature, and lower values as the temperature increases.
+This value is read by the POD and used to compute and display the virtual temperature of the test set on LEDs DS10-DS12.